stephenhouser/stephenhouser.github.io/_posts/projects/2006-01-20-big-brother-traffic-light.md

 Stamps.
 As described here, this project ends up being a little pricey.
 So  consider it a proof of concept that we can later work into a much cheaper product.
-[This is the case with a home-made PC board and a $2 Dallas Semicondctor DS2408 chip to be covered in the future in the MiniStopLight project]
+[This is the case with a home-made PC board and a $2 Dallas Semiconductor DS2408 chip to be covered in the future in the MiniStopLight project]

 ### The components that we will be working with include:

 **Faux Stop Light $20 from Spencer Gifts.** This stop light is almost perfect for our needs.
-It has 120V AC night-light bulbs, 12V DC would be perferred so they could be powered the relay board without needing a power supply.
+It has 120V AC night-light bulbs, 12V DC would be preferred so they could be powered the relay board without needing a power supply.
 Unfortunately the lights blink, actually the bulbs have the blinking built-in.
 We don't want blinking lights!
 Fortunately the bulbs can easily be replaced with standard night-light bulbs from the